JavaScript expressions

 Calc expressions

--calc and any command's calc= option use the same context as -each plus a set of aggregate functions that operate over the entire group of features (or the entire layer for -calc).
-Each aggregate function takes a per-feature expression and reduces it to a single value across the group.
+-calc and any command's calc= option use the same context as -each plus a set of reduction functions — functions that convert data from a group of features or an entire layer to a single value.
+Each reduction function takes a per-feature expression and reduces it across the group.

 | Function | Description |